johanneswilm/eha-nutsurv-django/CONTRIBUTE.md

 It's updated only from docker images that are built only from tagged releases that are consideerd release worthy by the development team.

-If this server doesn't work, resolving this is top priority, because it's considered a production system.
+If this server doesn't work, resolving this has priority, because it's considered a production system.

 No data will be imported here, data entry only works through via API (i.e.